New bounds for the Moser-Tardos distribution: Introduction

 \end{proposition}

-This shows that, in a certain sense, the LLL-distribution is a mildly distorted version of the space $\Omega$.
+Thus, in a certain sense, the LLL-distribution is a mildly distorted version of the space $\Omega$.
 The LLL-distribution has found a number of uses in algorithms and combinatorics.
-For example, one can show that ``low weight'' satisfying assignments exist (e.g. if a weighting function is applied to individual vertices of a graph, and the LLL is used to sample a vertex set with certain additional properties, then one can find a configuration $U \subseteq V$ such that $\sum_{u \in U} w(u)$ is small.)
-Another application is to show the existence of configurations which avoid most of a given set of bad events $\mathcal B$.
 Some of these techniques are developed in \cite{partial-resampling, mt-dist} which use them to construct low-weight independent transversals, partial Latin transversals and solutions to MAX-$k$-SAT, among other applications.

-\textbf{The variable-assignment LLL.} The LLL is stated in great generality in terms of probability spaces and events.
-Most applications of the LLL to combinatorics use a simpler formulation referred to as the \emph{variable-assignment LLL}.
-This is defined in terms on $n$ \emph{variables} $X(1), \dots, X(n)$.
-The probability space $\Omega$ is a product space, defined by selecting an integer value $j$ for each $X(i)$ with probability $p_{i,j}$.
+The LLL is stated in great generality in terms of probability spaces and events.
+Most applications of the LLL use a simpler formulation referred to as the \emph{variable-assignment LLL}.
+Here, the probability space $\Omega$ is a product space with $n$ independent variables $X(1), \dots, X(n)$.
 The events in this space are boolean functions of subsets of the variables, and we say that $E \sim E'$ iff $E, E'$ overlap in some variable(s), i.e., if $\text{var}(E) \cap \text{var}(E') \neq \emptyset$.

-The seminal Moser-Tardos (henceforth ``MT'') algorithm turns nearly all applications of the variable-assignment LLL into corresponding polynomial-time algorithms.
+The seminal algorithm of Moser \& Tardos \cite{moser-tardos}, (henceforth the ``MT algorithm'') turns nearly all applications of the variable-assignment LLL into corresponding polynomial-time algorithms.
 Furthermore one may define the \emph{MT-distribution}, namely the distribution on the variables at the termination of the MT algorithm.
 As shown in \cite{hss}, the same bound holds for the LLL-distribution as for the MT-distribution: \begin{proposition}[\cite{hss}] Let $E$ be any event in the probability space $\Omega$.
-The probability of $E$ in the MT-distribution is upper-bounded by
+If the symmetric LLL criterion is satisfied, then the probability of $E$ in the MT-distribution is upper-bounded by

 \end{proposition}